nipy/nitime/doc/discussion/time_series_access.rst

 Questions
 ~~~~~~~~~
-The follwing questions apply to all three cases:
+The following questions apply to all three cases:

 * what happens when the t is smaller than the smallest entry in the array
   return None?